Unsupervised Layered Image Decomposition into Object Prototypes: Experiments

 Compared to all competing methods, our approach explicitly models categories for objects.
 In particular, it is able to learn prototypical images that can be associated to each object category.
 The sprites discovered from CLEVR6 and Tetrominoes are shown in Fig.~\ref{fig:teaser}.
 Note how learned sprites on Tetrominoes are sharp and how we can identify material in CLEVR6 by learning two different sprites for each shape.

 In Fig.~\ref{fig:instance_seg}, we show some qualitative results obtained on the three benchmarks.
-Given sample images, we show from left to right the final reconstruction, semantic segmentation (evaluated quantitatively in Appendix~\ref{sec:app_sem}) where each color corresponds to a different sprite, instance segmentation, and the first four layers of the image decomposition.
-Note how we manage to successfully predict occlusions, model variable number of objects, separate the different instances, identify object categories and masks.
-More random decomposition results are shown in Appendix~\ref{sec:app_decompo} and on our \href{https://imagine.enpc.fr/~monniert/DTI-Sprites}{webpage}.
+Given sample images, we show from left to right the final reconstruction, semantic segmentation (evaluated quantitatively in the supplementary material) where each color corresponds to a different sprite, instance segmentation, and the first four layers of the image decomposition.
+Note how we manage to successfully predict occlusions, model variable number of objects, separate the different instances, as well as identify the object categories and their spatial extents.
+More random decomposition results are shown in the supplementary and on our \href{https://imagine.enpc.fr/~monniert/DTI-Sprites}{webpage}.

 Compared to other approaches which typically need a form of supervision to interpret learned representations as object visual variations, our method has the advantage to give a direct access to the object instance parameters, enabling us to directly manipulate them in images.
 In Fig.~\ref{fig:rendering}, we show different object-centric image manipulations such as objects swapping as well as color, position and scale variations.
 Note that we are also able to render out of distribution instances, like the pink sphere or the gigantic cylinder.